-In 2010, Autohome WFOE was recognized as a "high and new technology enterprise," or HNTE, effective 2010 and is eligible for a 15% preferential enterprise income tax rate effective from 2010 through 2012.
+In 2010, Autohome WFOE was recognized as a "high and new technology enterprise," or HNTE, effective 2010 and is eligible for a 15% preferential tax rate effective from 2010 through 2012.
 The HNTE qualification is subject to an annual evaluation and a three-year review by the relevant authorities in China.
-We are in the process of applying for the renewal of the HNTE qualification.
-If our application is not approved, Autohome can no longer enjoy the 15% preferential tax rate, and the applicable enterprise income tax rate may increase to up to 25% starting from 2013.
+If it fails to maintain the HNTE qualification or renew the HNTE qualification when the relevant term expires, the applicable enterprise income tax rate, or EIT rate, may increase to up to 25%.

-Our VIEs were subject to EIT at a rate of 25% for the years ended December 31, 2010, 2011 and 2012.
+Our VIEs were subject to EIT at a rate of 25% for the years ended December 31, 2009 and 2010 and for the nine months ended September 30, 2011.